Are you looking for a gluten-free blueberry crisp recipe? If so, I’ve got your back.

 Learn How to Make Blueberry Crisp with Frozen Blueberries

-We're lucky to live in an area where we can forage for blueberries and other berries too.
+We're lucky to live in an area where we can forage for blueberries and other berries.
 That's why you'll find recipes on our site for things like Raspberry Lemon Almond Muffins, Cranberry Orange Loaf, and Rhubarb Strawberry Coffee Cake.

-And we LOVE blueberries...so that's why I recently wrote a Best Blueberry Pie Recipe Roundup.
+And we LOVE blueberries, so I recently wrote a Best Blueberry Pie Recipe Roundup.
 I'm sharing 16 new recipes from other bloggers....recipes I've either already tried or plan to.

 Make this recipe with either fresh or frozen blueberries.
 If making with frozen berries, you will want to thaw them and drain off the excess liquid.

-I recommend using a colander placed in a larger bowl so that the juices collect below and don’t add extra moisture to your crisp topping.
-The riper your blueberries are, the less you will need to drain off.
+I recommend placing a colander in a larger bowl so that the juices collect below and don’t add extra moisture to your crisp topping.
+The riper your blueberries are, you will need to drain off less.